thiagoralves/OpenPLC_v3/README.md

 it is possible to run OpenPLC without the web interface using configuration information supplied in a configuration file.

-See the file `config.ini.example` in this repository for information about how to run standalone.
+See the file `config.example.ini` in this repository for information about how to run standalone.